 Homemade Is Always Better

-After I made the glaze the I dunked one in there, both sides and tried to wait for the glaze to set.
-I tried, really I did, but I had to give them a try, incase they needed adjustment.
-With the glaze not quite set, my second taste of them and they were not as amazing as I’d hoped.
-They went from a little boring with no glaze to way too sweet when drenched in the glaze.
+But the first time I made these, after I made the glaze, I dunked one in there, on both sides and tried to wait for the glaze to set.
+I tried, really I did, but I had to give them a try, in case they needed adjustment.
+With the glaze not quite set, I had my first bite of them and they were not as amazing as I'd hoped.
+They were way too sweet when drenched in the glaze.

 Letting The Glaze Set